Sirraide/clopts/README.md

 ```

 #### **Properties**
-* This option is never required.
+* This option is never required and cannot be overridable.
 * More than one `stop_parsing<>` option is allowed, if you really have a need for that somehow.
 * `multiple<stop_parsing<>>` is invalid.
 * Any unprocessed options *after* the stop parsing option can be retrieved using the `unprocessed()` function of the